encryptogroup/PSI/README.md

 2. Enter the Framework directory: `cd PSI/`

-3. Call `make` in the root directory to compile all dependencies, tests, and examples and create the executables: **bench.exe** and **demo.exe**.
+3. Call `make` in the root directory to compile all dependencies, tests, and examples and create the executables: **bench.exe** and **demo.exe**. g
+Please note that downloading this project as ZIP file will yield compilation errors, since the Miracl library is included as external project.
+To solve this, download the Miracl sources in commit version 'cff161b' (found [here](https://github.com/CertiVox/Miracl/tree/cff161bad6364548b361b63938a988db23f60c2a) and extract the contents of the main folder in 'src/externals/Miracl'.
+Then, continue with steps 2 and 3.

 ### Executing the Code